Empire: Total War: Release

 Mike Simpson, Creative Assembly's studio director, started a blog in October 2009, in a deliberate attempt to engage with the game's user community and counter some of the negative reaction which the game had received.
-He explained The Creative Assembly "were not entirely happy with the state of Empire: Total War when it went out", but felt the Metacritic user rating of 67 percent was unfair, stating that his reason for blogging was a concern that the negative ratings could even damage the amount of money available for developing future games.
+He explained The Creative Assembly "were not entirely happy with the state of Empire: Total War when it went out", but felt the Metacritic user rating of 67 per cent was unfair, stating that his reason for blogging was a concern that the negative ratings could even damage the amount of money available for developing future games.
 In later posts he described the February 2009 release date as "commercial reality", and explained why they had hit significant problems with the game's AI close to release.
 Simpson describes the campaign AI as "by far the most complex code edifice I’ve ever seen in a game", and said that they had reached a tipping point where consideration of too many factors led to an AI which "disagrees with itself chronically and often ends up paralysed by indecision".
 It was only after patch 1.5—six months after the original release—that Simpson felt comfortable sending it to friends of his, having previously been too embarrassed about the flaws.
 With regard to the battle AI, Simpson said that the lead battle AI programmer had left to return to his family just before the end of the project.
 The battle AI at that stage struggled to beat good players even with an obvious level of handicapping, and it had taken some time for other programmers to understand three years' worth of code; progress had been "frustratingly slow" as they strived for a game where real world tactics would work.

+Feral Interactive released the game for OS X on 11 June 2014, for Linux on 9 December 2014, and for Android and iOS on 21 November 2024.
+In November 2018, Empire: Total War (along with Medieval II and Napoleon was rebranded as Total War: Empire – Definitive Edition, making all downloadable content free alongside the core game, and thus giving access to players who already owned a copy.